 Public consultation process

-EMA consulted on its proposals with EU Member States, the European Commission and stakeholders representing non-commercial and commercial clinical-trial sponsors, healthcare professionals and patient groups.
-The below documents provide details, with comments listed by the number assigned to each stakeholder.
+The Agency consulted on its proposals with EU Member States, the European Commission and stakeholders representing non-commercial and commercial clinical-trial sponsors, healthcare professionals and patient groups.

-To finalise the functional specifications, EMA released a draft proposal for public consultation from 10 October to 31 October 2014.
+EMA consulted on the draft functional specifications in October 2014.
 A total of 47 individuals and organisations submitted more than 500 comments: